wp-plugins/prosperent-powered-product-search/README.txt

 Another big Update

 * The main search bar is now a widget that you can place in your sidebars or footer areas.
-* The search bar has also been added as a shortcode for those who want to place it somewhere else. [prosper_search][/prosper_search]
+* The search bar has also been added as a short code for those who want to place it somewhere else. [prosper_search][/prosper_search]
 * Added a search bar to the search results page for easy access and searching.
 * Changed the look of the search bar.
 * Added additional settings, and placed the 'Prosperent Settings' under the settings menu now.

 = 1.9 =
-DEACTIVATE and REACTIVATE this plugin to make the new shortcode changes take effect.
+DEACTIVATE and REACTIVATE this plug in to make the new short code changes take effect.

 * Fixed collisions that the pagination class was having with other classes in some instances.
-* Changed the shortcode to be [prosper_store][/prosper_store] (Placing that on any other pages will give you another store.
+* Changed the short code to be [prosper_store][/prosper_store] (Placing that on any other pages will give you another store.
 * Updated pagination, now includes First, Last, Previous and Next buttons.

 = 1.8 =